Faizabad: Climate

 Typical of the central plains of India, Faizabad has a monsoon-influenced humid subtropical climate (Köppen Cwa).
-Summer (March to July) temperatures can range from 35 to 45 C, whilst winter (November to February) temperatures can range from 6 to 25 C. More than 85 percent of the annual rainfall of 1100 mm falls during the southwest monsoon from June to September.
+Summer (March to July) temperatures can range from 35 to 45 C, whilst winter (November to February) temperatures can range from 6 to 25 C. More than 85 per cent of the annual rainfall of 1100 mm falls during the southwest monsoon from June to September.

 Transport

 By Road

-Faizabad is situated on National Highway 27 and has connectivity with Kanpur (213 km), Lucknow (127 km), Varanasi (202 km), Allahabad (161 km) and Gorakhpur (165 km).
+Faizabad is situated on National Highway 27 and has connectivity with Kanpur (213 km), Lucknow (127 km), Varanasi (202 km), Prayagraj (161 km) and Gorakhpur (165 km).
 The state government's Road Transport Service runs regular and frequent buses to and from these cities.

-NH27 connects Lucknow to Barauni via Faizabad and Gorakhpur whilst NH330 connects Faizabad to Allahabad via Sultanpur.
-Nawab Yusuf Road connects Faizabad to Varanasi via Jaunpur, NH330A connects Faizabad to Raibareli via Kumarganj, Faizabad and Jagdishpur and NH 330 connects Faizabad to Bharich via Gonda, NH 330C is connected by Azamgarh to Faizabad via Ambedkar Nagar and Balrampur is connected by Faizabad via NH334 and Utraula and Mankapur connects Faizabad by SH14.
+NH27 connects Lucknow to Barauni via Faizabad and Gorakhpur whilst NH330 connects Faizabad to Prayagraj via Sultanpur.
+Nawab Yusuf Road connects Faizabad to Varanasi via Jaunpur, NH330A connects Faizabad to Raebareli via Kumarganj, Ayodhya and Jagdishpur and NH 330 connects Faizabad to Bharich via Gonda, NH 330C is connected by Azamgarh to Faizabad via Ambedkar Nagar and Balrampur is connected by Faizabad via NH334 and Utraula and Mankapur connects Faizabad by SH14.